canersulusoglu/canersulusoglu/README.md

 ## Hi there 👋, I'm Caner.

-A software engineer who learns fast, has an investigate spirit and most importantly loves the coding.
+A software engineer who learns fast, has an investigate spirit and loves the coding.
+Skilled in backend development, creating applications that is integrated with database management systems, develop project based software solutions.
+Great problem-solving skills and predisposition to teamwork.

 - 🔭 I’m interested in backend development.
 - 💼 My portfolio: [canersulusoglu.tech](https://canersulusoglu.tech/)